divyjain40041/WebServices-Framework/README.md

 ```
 Similarly, The code can be written for RequestScope & SessionScope.

-#### 10.@InjectApplicationDirectory
+#### 11.@InjectApplicationDirectory

-If you wanted to get the working directory of your project then you have to apply this annotation on class.
-The class should contain a field of type ApplicationDirectory & the necessary setter method.
-The way of writing code is as same as the above code.
+If you want to get the working directory of your project then you have to apply this annotation on class.
+The class should contain a field of type ApplicationDirectory and the setter method for this.The way of writing code is as same as the above code.

 The Class ApplicationDirectory has only one method:

- * File getDirectory();
+*File getDirectory();
 ```
 package bobby.scope.example;
 import com.thinking.machines.webrock.annotations.*;